unintelligible/NamedReaderWriterLockSlim/README.markdown

         }
     }

-See http://unintelligible.org/blog/2009/10/20/named-reader-writer-lock-in-c/ for more information.
+See [the home page](http://unintelligible.org/blog/2009/10/20/named-reader-writer-lock-in-c/) for more information.